ReneGreblicki/Inside-the-Data-Job-Market-Skills-Salaries-and-Hiring-Trends/README.md

 - ☁️ Cloud technologies continue to grow in importance across the industry.
 - 🌍 Geographic location significantly influences compensation.
 - 💰 Specialised technical skills tend to provide greater salary advantages than general business software skills.

 ---

+# ⚠️ Limitations

+Most of the dataset was collected from U.S.-based job postings, meaning international markets are underrepresented and salary trends may not fully reflect global conditions.
+Additionally, while the dataset is large, it represents only a subset of the overall data job market, so the findings should be viewed as indicative rather than definitive.

+---